ICNP2026Submission92/ProtocolParserComplexityHierarchy/README.md

 # Protocol Parser Complexity Hierarchy (PPCH)

-Companion repository for the ICNP 2026 paper:
-**"A Complexity Hierarchy for Protocol-Parser Inference: Foundations and Security Implications"**
+Companion repository for:**"A Complexity Hierarchy for Protocol-Parser Inference: Foundations and Security Implications"**

 ---